 Ensuring quality in early learning

 Participation in early learning has reached record highs, at over 96%.
 The fact that more children than ever are benefiting from this great start is excellent news.
-With this increased participation, we want to reassure parents that our standards are as high as ever.
+With this increased participation, we want to reassure parents and/or carers that our standards are as high as ever.

 How does the Ministry of Education ensure quality in early learning?